 - (a) All domestic water system supply wells shall have a minimum fifty (50) foot annular seal depth: - (b) Collection facilities for creek, spring and stream sources shall be designed to exclude airborne, animal and surface drainage contamination to the maximum extent feasible.
 Collection facilities shall be constructed of durable material, shall have a tight-fitting lid or cover, and shall be accessible for cleaning and maintenance.
-Outlet pipes shall be located above the bottom of the collection facility and have a securely screened opening. - (c) Domestic water system wellhead construction shall include, but not be limited to: - (1) A minimum of eighteen-inch extension of the well casing above finish grade; - (2) A disinfection port or tube installed with a water-tight cap or plug; - (3) A tight-fitting water and vermin-proof well seal; - (4) A minimum of a single check valve approved by the Administrative Authority installed on the above-ground pump discharge line.
+Outlet pipes shall be located above the bottom of the collection facility and have a securely screened opening. - (c) Domestic water system wellhead construction shall include, but not be limited to: - (1) A minimum of eighteen-inch extension of the well casing above finish grade: - (2) A disinfection port or tube installed with a water-tight cap or plug; - (3) A tight-fitting water and vermin-proof well seal; - (4) A minimum of a single check valve approved by the Administrative Authority installed on the above-ground pump discharge line.
 Should the well be used for any non-domestic purposes such as irrigation, including landscape irrigation, the wellhead shall be equipped with a backflow prevention device approved by the Administrative Authority; - (5) A hose bibb installed on the pump discharge line on the distribution side of the check valve; - (6) A protective enclosure, fence or other protective barrier approved by the Administrative Authority to prevent physical damage or contamination of the wellhead.
-Subsurface vaulting of a wellhead is prohibited unless an administrative variance has been granted in accordance with Santa Barbara County Code Chapter 34A-11(b), Wells.
+Subsurface vaulting of a wellhead is prohibited unless an administrative variance has been granted in accordance with Santa Barbara County Code Chapter 34A, Well Standards. - (a) When modifying or constructing a state small domestic water system which was not in existence on November 12, 1991, the operator/owner shall demonstrate to the enforcing agency that sufficient water is available from the water system's sources and distribution storage facilities to supply a minimum of three gallons per minute for at least twenty-four hours for each service connection served by the system. - (b) For modifications or new construction of state small domestic water systems which were in existence prior to November 12, 1991, the required minimum domestic water source yield shall be based on one of the following: a minimum of three gallons per minute per water connection based on a valid pump test; documented historical water use figures; or the State Waterworks Standards Charts from section 64564 of division 4, chapter 16, article 2, of title 22 of the California Code of Regulations. - (c) Creek and Stream Source.
+If approved for use by the enforcing agency as described in section 34B-20; subsection (c), a creek or stream source supplying a domestic water system shall be capable of yielding water continuously throughout the year and providing a minimum of three gallons per minute of water to each domestic water connection served.
+Source capacity is to be determined by the source testing procedures defined in section 34B-20, subsection (c). - (d) Horizontal Well and Spring Source.
+If approved for use by the enforcing agency as described in section 34B-20, subsection (d), a horizontal well or spring supplying a domestic water system shall be capable of providing on a continuous basis a minimum of one and one-half gallons per minute per domestic water connection, providing all conditions of the yield determination test as described in section 34B-20, subsection (d), are satisfactorily met.
+If these conditions are not met, then a minimum of three gallons per minute per domestic connection is required.
+Source capacity is to be determined by the source testing procedure defined in section 34B-20, subsection (d).